Work in Canada

 Canada is in need of plenty of skilled workers in order to curb its crucial labour market shortages.
 One of these skilled occupations is as a lawyer which can practice under a number of titles.
 However, before you can practice law in Canada, you will need to evaluate your current qualifications and apply for conversion through the appropriate authority, which in this case is the National Committee on Accreditation which works in cohesion with the national lawyers association.
 To do this conversion you will also need to write the Canadian bar exam but successful candidates will only be allowed to practice in provinces and territories, not including Québec.

-Discover how to make the conversion and immigrate to Canada as a lawyer through one of several different pathways.
-Canada is one of the top immigration destinations currently with goals to welcome over a million foreign nationals into the country within the next three years.
-However, if you are currently working in an occupation that is semi-skilled or unskilled, there are plenty of other top jobs that do not require a degree to practice in the field.
+Discover how to make the conversion and immigrate to Canada as a lawyer through one of several different immigration pathways.
+Canada is one of the top immigration destinations currently with goals to welcome over a million foreign nationals into the country within the next three years (including more than 400,000 immigrants in 2021 alone).
+However, if you are currently working in an occupation that is semi-skilled or unskilled, there are plenty of other top jobs in Canada that do not require a degree to practice in the field.

 Lawyers in Canada